Super Bowl XXXVI

 Super Bowl XXXVI was an American football game between the National Football Conference (NFC) champion St. Louis Rams and the American Football Conference (AFC) champion New England Patriots to decide the National Football League (NFL) champion for the 2001 season.
-The underdog Patriots defeated the heavily favored Rams by the score of 20–17.
-It was New England's first Super Bowl championship, and the franchise's first league championship of any kind.
+The underdog Patriots defeated the heavily favored Rams by a score of 20–17, widely considered one of the largest upsets in the history of North American professional sports.
+It was the Patriots' first Super Bowl championship, and the franchise's first league championship of any kind.
 (Note: The Patriots lost three previous league championship games: